Pueraria; Kudzu

 Pueraria mirifica has a reputation for herbal breast enlargement.
 This is because it has varying properties that work synergistically together.

-There aren't many studies on its effects on hormone levels specifically, however, its effects on the menstrual cycle offers some clues.
+There aren't many studies on its effects on hormone levels specifically, however, its effects on the menstrual cycle offer some clues.
 Pueraria often causes lighter, but longer periods.
-This suggests that Kudzu has estrogenic, luteinizing hormone (LH) or follicle stimulating hormone (FSH) properties that conflict with prolactin or progesterone properties of this plant.
+This suggests that Kudzu has estrogenic, luteinizing hormone (LH) or follicle stimulating hormone (FSH) properties that conflict with progesterone properties of this plant.

 One research paper suggests that Kudzu has serotonic properties, which is associated with an increase of prolactin, and that it has estrogenic properties.
 Another research paper determined that Pueraria mirifica did alter menstrual cycles, but didn't appear to affect hormone levels of progesterone, LH, FSH or estrogen.
 This study didn't include Pueraria mirifica's effects on prolactin.
 It hypothesized the possibility that its estrogenic, LH or FSH properties balance out levels of progesterone.
 This appears to be the most likely outcome.
 Another possibility is that Kudzu's phytohormones or its influence on prolactin weren't tested for in serum samples.